Glossary of literary terms

 Onomatopoeia The effect that is created when the sounds of words mime or resemble the sounds of the object being described.

 Overtones and Undertones The associations of a word or words.
 Overtones are the clear and obvious associations, while undertones are those meanings which are hinted and implied.
-Personification The effect created when a non-human object or quality is written about as if it were a human being.

 Plot The pattern of events that constitutes the main business of a narrative.
 Because plot is a literary idea, it’s best to define it as the order of events as they are known to the reader.